 Mrs. Epstein, “Ah, such a good life we had together.
 My favorite part of the day was Bernie and I in his office, his cigar, our glasses of wine, talking, listening to the symphonies.”

-“You can do what Susan and I do, we talks to C-mom all the time, can hear her answer in her mind as if she’s standing right there.
+“You can do what Susan and I do, we talk to C-mom all the time, can hear her answer in our mind as if she’s standing right there.
 I’m in the ethernet with Ms. Alva frequently, and Master Tan.”